STP Agony Aunt writes:

 “The government will encourage long term partnerships between the NHS and the private sector to modernise buildings, equipment and services, and deliver efficiencies, especially where these partnerships support the upgrade of diagnostics capabilities and the development of new models of care, such as Accountable Care Organisations and hospital groups.” (para 2.48, p 94).

 This was made clear in NHS England’s initial STP Planning Guidance in December 2015, which said that the independent sector should play a key role in helping individual footprints to meet the stated requirements for STPs and in ensuring the plans are effectively delivered.

-You will not find this mentioned in any STPs.
+You will not find the government’s “encouragement” of public/private NHS partnerships mentioned in any STPs.
 Nor will Clinical Commissioning Groups acknowledge it, if Calderdale Clinical Commissioning Group’s Chief Officer is anything to go by.
 Questioned at the Calderdale Health and Wellbeing Board’s 25th August meeting, he said he didn’t “recognise” the requirement for STPs to encourage NHS privatisation.

 The Sustainability and Transformation Plans aim to conclude the 30+ years of stealth privatization of the NHS